-74-Year-Old Woman Welcomes Twin Girls Becoming Oldest Woman Ever To Give Birth
+74-Year-Old Woman Welcomes Twin Girls, Becoming Oldest Woman Ever To Give Birth

 Mangayamma reached out to a fertility specialist in November of last year.
 The specialist, known only as Dr. Umasankar, was reportedly surprised to hear about Mangayamma’s longing for children.
 However, since she was in good health, he was happy to help the couple try to conceive.
 The doctor used an egg from another woman and fertilized it with Rao’s sperm.
 The IVF process began in November and it proved to successful without much difficulty as Mangayamma conceived in January.

 It was only during her pregnancy that doctors realized that Mangayamma was carrying twins.
-Because of the mother’s age, the babies were successfully delivered through a caesarean section at Ahalya IVF and nursing home in Guntur City.
+Because of the mother’s age, the babies were successfully delivered through a cesarean section at Ahalya IVF and nursing home in Guntur City.

 Mangayamma and the babies are reportedly in good health.
-The happy parents did not want to reveal too much about the twins, but the Bangalore Mirror reported that the girls weighed almost four pounds when they were born.
+The happy parents did not want to reveal too much about the twins, but the Bangalore Mirror reported that the girls weighed almost 4 pounds when they were born.

 #AndhraPradesh: 74-year-old woman Erramatti Mangayamma gives birth to twins through IVF (In vitro fertilisation) method, in Guntur today. pic.twitter.com/P3M8zI4J2j